 The gothic exterior of the famous Il Duomo di Firenze or the Cattedrale di Santa Maria del Fiore.

-Next we visited the Uffizi.
+Uffizi.
 I had always heard of the Uffizi, especially being a former art student, and was pretty excited to finally be here!
 (Tip: It's best to pre-book your tickets if you don't have the time to endure the long line ups to most galleries and touristy spots.
 You can do this online or on location.)

 We saw countless images of Madonna e Bambino.
 Being not the least bit religious, this imagery was not a high topic of interest for me, but I did love the amount of gold detail used in many of these works!